Lebensphilosophie: Overview

 This philosophy pays special attention to life as a whole, which can only be understood from within.
 The movement can be regarded as a rejection of Kantian abstract philosophy or scientific reductionism of positivism.

-Inspired by the critique of rationalism in the works of Arthur Schopenhauer, Søren Kierkegaard, and Friedrich Nietzsche, Lebensphilosophie emerged in 19th-century Germany as a reaction to the Age of Enlightenment, rise of positivism and the theoretical focus prominent in much of post-Kantian philosophy.
+Inspired by the critique of rationalism in the works of Arthur Schopenhauer and Friedrich Nietzsche, Lebensphilosophie emerged in 19th-century Germany as a reaction to the Age of Enlightenment, the rise of positivism and the theoretical focus prominent in much of post-Kantian philosophy.
 As such, Lebensphilosophie is defined as form of irrationalism, as well as a form of Counter-Enlightenment.
 Twentieth-century forms of Lebensphilosophie can be identified with a critical stress on norms and conventions.

 The first elements of a Lebensphilosophie are found in the context of early German Romanticism which conceived existence as a continuous tension of "the finite towards the infinite", an aspiration that was always disappointed and generated either a withdrawal into oneself and detachment with an attitude of pessimistic renunciation, or on the contrary exaltation of the instinctive spirit or vital impulse of the human being, a struggle for existence or a religious acceptance of the destiny of man entrusted to divine providence.

 Wilhelm Dilthey was the first to seek to account for a "pre-theoretical cohesion of living", by taking the phenomenological turn and relying on the historical experience of life, by highlighting relationships specific to life (Lebensbezüge), that Martin Heidegger would later consider both as a fundamental step, but also insufficiently radical.
 The Lebensphilosophie movement bore indirect relation to the subjectivist philosophy of vitalism developed by Henri Bergson, which lent importance to immediacy of experience.

 An early systematic presentation was formulated by the German psychologist Philipp Lersch, who, while primarily studying Bergson, Dilthey and Spengler, saw Georg Simmel and Ludwig Klages as Lebensphilosophie's most important representatives.

 Philosopher Fritz Heinemann considered the Lebensphilosophie as an intermediate stage in the transition from the philosophy of spirit to the philosophy of existence.
 Georg Misch, Dilthey's student and son-in-law, worked out the relationship between the philosophy of Martin Heidegger and Edmund Husserl and the Lebensphilosophie in 1930.